Divyesh195/my_reference/setup_tailwind.md

-# Follow this steps to configure Tailwind CSS environment
+# This is not for Tailwind V.4 or later

 Step 1: Install Tailwind CSS
->npm install -d tailwindcss
+>npm install -D tailwindcss

 >npx tailwindcss init